openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

-The type defined in the example above, the type ``Required<Issue>`` is transformed to a distinct type that is analogous to the type:
+The type defined in the example above, the type *Required<Issue>* is transformed to a distinct type that is analogous:

 .. code-block:: typescript
    :linenos: